-Known as Aber to the locals, Aberystwyth is a popular seaside resort on the west coast of Wales.
-Cardigan Bay provides shelter from the Irish Sea, and the picturesque River Rheidol flows through the town.
-Giving the town a diverse cosmopolitan feel, Aberystwyth University has attracted students from around the globe since its opening in 1872 and is served by well-established rail links.
+Known as ‘Aber’ to the locals, Aberystwyth is a popular seaside resort on the West coast of Wales.
+Cardigan Bay provides shelter from the Irish Sea and the picturesque River Rheidol flows through the town.
+Giving the town a diverse cosmopolitan feel, Aberystwyth University has attracted students from around the world since its opening in 1872.
+It’s served by well-established rail links.
 Whether you’re looking for a family holiday or a weekend getaway, there’s plenty going on in Aberystwyth and the surrounding area to keep everyone happy.

 1. Aberystwyth Cliff Railway

-The Aberystwyth Cliff Railway is a great place to start your exploration of this charming town.
+The Aberystwyth Cliff Railway is a great place to start exploring this charming town.
 Carrying passengers up the steep Constitution Hill at the end of the curving promenade since 1896, it’s Britain’s longest funicular electric cliff railway.
-From the summit, the panoramic view of the bay and beyond is breathtaking, and through the camera obscura, the view is even more impressive, covering a vast 1000 square miles and including more than 26 peaks.
-The summit of Constitution Hill, as well as the camera obscura - the largest in the world, is also home to a cafe, children’s play area, gift shop and several historical exhibits, making this a fun way to spend your first day in Aberystwyth.
+From the summit, the panoramic view of the bay and beyond is breathtaking.
+Through the camera obscura, the largest in the world, the view is even more impressive - covering a vast 1,000 square miles and including more than 26 mountain peaks.
+The summit is also home to a cafe, children’s play area, gift shop and several historical exhibits, making this a fun way to spend your first day in Aberystwyth.

 2. Aberystwyth Castle

 Today, the castle lies in ruins, and the remaining walls, gateways and towers can be seen and explored by the public.
-With the sea as a backdrop and waves splashing over the walls, you can easily imagine yourself back in the harsh days of the middle ages.
+With the sea as a backdrop and waves splashing over the walls, you can easily imagine this scene back in the harsh days of the middle ages.

 • Free entry